hbctraining/variant_analysis/lessons/05_alignment_QC.md

 ## Factors Impacting Alignment

 While we listed various metrics above, one of the **most important metrics for your alignment file is the alignment rate**.
+When aligning high-quality reads to a high quality reference genome, **one should expect to see alignment rates at 90% or better**.
+If alignment rates dipped below 80-85%, then there could be reason for further inspection.

 Alignment rates can vary based upon many factors, including:

 - **Quality of reference assembly** - A high-quality assembly like GRCh38.p7 will provide a an excellent reference genome for alignment.
 However, if you were studying a organism with a poorly assembled genome, parts of the reference genome could be missing from the assembly.
 Therefore, high-quality reads might not align because they there is missing reference sequence to align to that corresponds to their sequence.
 - **Quality of libraries** - If the library generation was poor and there wasn't enough input DNA, then your sequencing could be filled with low-quality reads